Noise dissipation mechanisms of an acoustic liner under grazing flow: Data reduction methodology

-Following the approach reported by \citet{tam_microfluid_2000}, the rate of energy dissipation due to viscosity can be calculated from the instantaneous velocity field.
-The dissipation rate $D(t)$ can be calculated by integrating the stress tensor over the internal surface of the orifice resonator where a boundary layer-like flow is formed
+The rate of mechanical energy dissipation due to viscosity is evaluated from the instantaneous velocity field following the approach of \citet{tam_microfluid_2000}.
+In a three-dimensional framework, the local volumetric viscous dissipation density is defined as